zhuchangyi/Sitting_Pose_detection/README.md

 * When collecting the wrong pose, you need to think about the wrong pose you commonly do(too far or too close to the mointor, shouders,head or lower body...), we recommend that collect different wrong pose separatly(see next step).
 * Run the training.py to train the model.
 Test the model by running the deeplearning_test.py, and comment #alarm().
 If the model works well, you can run the deeplearning_test.py without comment #alarm() to test the model on real-time.
 * If not, find out the wrong classification on real-time demo and add more datas to the dataset than retrain the model.
-# Notice
-* The data is easy to collect and the model training is fast, so it's convenient to train the model suitable for your own device and working environment.
-* We didn't collect test data due to the test is virtualized, but it's ok to do so.
-* The data is collected really fast you can add a delay by frame to frame also we highly suggest that the different wrong pose can be collect separately.

 # Things on going:
 - [x] Implemente Movenet to generate keypoints